vvorld/getid-web-sdk/README.md

 Upper function will filter only `id-card` and `passport` document types

-- **onBack** () => callback without arguments will be executed from the first screen on click 'back' button event. (if callback is not set then there is no button 'back' on the first screen)
+- **onBack** () => a callback without arguments will be executed from the first screen on clicking the 'back' button event (if the callback is not set, then there is no 'back' button on the first screen).

-In some cases, you may need a sdk script without polyfills, which can be downloaded from the CDN.
+In some cases, you may need an SDK script without polyfills, that can be downloaded from the CDN.

 https://cdn.getid.cloud/sdk/getid-web-sdk-v6-non-polyfills.min.js

 ## External libraries

-Current software is using external libraries, which are released under MIT license:
+The current software is using external libraries, that are released under the MIT license:

 ```
  Copyright (c) 2020 GetID